xpack/web-doxygen/website/docs/manual/pages/emojisup.md

 ## Emoji image retrieval {#emojiimage}

-<p>In the list of images can be downloaded via the following Python script:</p>
+In the list of images can be downloaded via the following Python script:

 <div class="doxyProgramListing">